Project FAQs

 Early works are activities and works undertaken to prepare for the 'main' construction works.

-Council has appointed Ferrycarrig as the contractor to deliver the early works package for Tripoli Way.
+Council appointed Ferrycarrig as the contractor to deliver the early works package for Tripoli Way.

-These works will take place between February and June 2025 and will include:
+These works took place between June and September 2025 and included:

 • Establishing compound area with offices, fences and signing.